AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 }
 ```

+<a name="upload"></a>

-## <a name="upload"></a>Uploading files
+## Uploading files

 This method enables you to upload images, audio, video, or other types of files.
 Ensure that you read the following instructions before calling this method:

-- The Agora Chat service supports restricted access to uploaded files.
-Once you enable this feature, users need provide a key to download restricted access files.
+- The Chat service supports restricted access to uploaded files.
+Once you enable this feature, users need to provide a key to download restricted access files.
-- When uploading an image or video file, the Agora Chat service creates a thumbnail of the image or video on the server so that users can preview the files when downloading them.
+- When uploading an image or video file, the Chat service creates a thumbnail of the image or video on the server so that users can preview the files when downloading them.

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request